neerajsolanki01/Era_Versions/README.md

 Note..
-If uou want to run the 4.0 version then you need to replace the open api key with your api key. and install requirements.txt  " pip install -r .\requirements.txt "
+If uou want to run the 4.0 version then you need to replace the open api key with your api key.

+Install requirements.txt  " pip install -r .\requirements.txt "